 7.3 Forecast aspen distributions

 Our results indicate that under future climate scenarios, occasional establishment can create aspen patches that persist for long periods within or next to snowbanks.
-However, aspen regeneration and mortality becomes more infrequent under the high emissions climate scenarios.
+This trend is climate-specific however; aspen regeneration becomes more infrequent under the high emissions climate scenarios, while climate-related mortality events increase, resulting in lower overall area occupied by aspen.
 In general, a long-term biomass decline is evident, dictated by the balance between regeneration and mortality.
+This balance is particularly important for sites within or adjacent to our modeled snowbanks.
+Though neither establishment nor mortality are always highest in the snowbanks, the relative balance between these two factors results in more long term persistence on sites in or near the snowbanks.
+Mortality within these sites is a combination of climate-induced stress as well as age-related senescence, but infrequent establishment events are sufficient to keep aspen on many sites for the duration of the simulations.
+This pattern is seen most evidently in the central eastern portion of the study area, where even in high emissions climate, aspen stands are resilient to the extirpation seen in more southerly sites.

-In addition, our simulations indicate an expansion of Doug fir in the southeast corner of the landscape and this reduces the area of aspen as aspen cannot regenerate in the shade created by a Doug fir overstory.
+In addition, our simulations indicate an expansion of Douglas fir in the southeast corner of the landscape.
+This conifer encroachment reduces the area of aspen as aspen cannot regenerate in the shade created by a Douglas fir overstory.
 Overall, our model indicates a decline of aspen across the study area although aspen declines slowest in the east-central area.
-This area is expected to maintain snowbanks to some degree while experiencing the least additional competition from Doug fir.
-Our two climate scenarios differ primarily in degree whereas the RCP4.5 (low emissions) maintained the most aspen biomass (although declining) and the largest aspen area (also declining).
+This area is expected to maintain snowbanks to some degree while experiencing the least additional competition from Douglas fir.
+Our two climate scenarios differ primarily in degree whereby the RCP4.5 (low emissions) maintained the most aspen biomass (although declining) and the largest aspen area (also declining).

-7.3 Forecast aspen distributions

-These results indicate that under future climate scenarios, only occasional establishment can create patches that persist for long periods in snowbanks and other favorable ecoregions.
-Under the low emissions climate, there is additional establishment in unfavorable ecoregions that is subsequently lost to climate-induced mortality, thus generating more short-lived patches of aspen.
-However, aspen regeneration becomes more infrequent with time under high emissions and long-term persistence will be dictated by the balance between regeneration and mortality.

 7.4 Hydrological Regime Changes